translate/virtaal/docs/using_virtaal.rst

 without the translator having to change the quote characters or the spacing.

-If you don't want the changes to the source text that Virtaal automatically did, you can simply undo the step with Ctrl+Z.
+If you don't want the changes to the source text that Virtaal automatically did, you can simply undo the step with :kbd:`Ctrl+Z`.

 .. _using_virtaal#copy_a_placeable_to_the_target: